 Kevin Mathews (Irish citizen, 1960) received a diploma in financial services from the Institute of Bankers at University College Dublin in 1995 and is a Qualified Financial Adviser (QFA).
 He joined the Irish Department of Labour in Dublin prior to working in key account management for Svenska Handelsbanken in Luxemburg between 1986 and 1995.
 He was managing director of LGT Bank (Ireland) between 1995 and 2006.
 He is currently providing consultancy and advisory services to banking, investment funds, local government and charitable organisations, including acting as director of a number of private equity and hedge funds.
-Kevin Mathews was elected at the general meeting held on 29 October 2008 and was re-elected at the general meeting held in May 2020 for a term ending at the 2021 annual shareholder meeting.
+Kevin Mathews was elected at the general meeting held on 29 October 2008 and was re-elected at the general meeting held in May 2021 for a term ending at the 2022 annual shareholder meeting.
+At the general meeting held in May 2021, Kevin Mathews was appointed as liquidator of the company.